 The projects include fabric flowers, baby gear, aprons, sewing gear, and even pajama pants.
 Each project will detail the materials and the best serger settings to create the seam or edge.

-Compared to Simply Serging, it’s slightly less detail-oriented and doesn’t have as many quantitative details.
+Compared to Simply Serging, it’s slightly less detail-oriented and has fewer quantitative details.
 I’m an engineer by training, so quantitative and detailed solutions to problems are preferable to a qualitative discussion about the solution.

-Unlike the rest of the book that doesn’t include too many numerical details, each project does give the details for the serger settings.
-The “stepped-up” versions are a nice increase of difficulty from the basic versions and will get you learning more techniques.
+Unlike the rest of the book, which doesn’t include too many numerical details, each project gives details for the serger settings.
+The “stepped-up” versions increase the difficulty from the basic versions and will get you learning more techniques.

-Some of the projects include baby gear, pillows, cardholders, and more.
+Projects include baby gear, pillows, cardholders, and more.